keum/SOTM-US16/README.md

 #### Talks I attended Saturday
 1. [Mapping the Meta](http://stateofthemap.us/2016/mapping-the-meta/)
->Looked at who/where/when people were making the edits
+>Looked at who/where/when people were making the edits.
+Issue of vandalism, instead of trying to prevent it, just revert the database selectively.
+There were over 43 millions of vandalized changes but in total of 6 Billion changes, about 0.07 %

 2. [*ImproveOSM*](http://improve-osm.org/#27.2155562,-82.2216797,4/layer=OSM/OPEN/true,1-0-0/true,1-0-0-0-0/true,1-0)
 [Using Big Data to Improve the map](http://stateofthemap.us/2016/improve-osm/) by Telenav